bss-aero/wing-structural-optimization/README.md

-# wing-structure-optmization
+# wing-structural-optimization
-A set of tools for wing structural optimization in MATLAB.
+A set of tools for wing structural optimization in Matlab.